-Our Division has been working in the summer to prepare for schools re-opening.
-Air handling units and coils have been pressure washed and pleated air filters have been installed.
-We are attentive to ventilation practices suggested by Alberta Health such as encouraging proper ventilation using open doors and windows, holding classes outside, and holding classes in larger spaces with greater air volume and air flow.
+In the summer 2020, our Division prepared for schools re-opening.
+Air handling units and coils were pressure washed and pleated air filters installed.
+We were and continue to be attentive to ventilation practices suggested by Alberta Health such as encouraging proper ventilation using open doors and windows, holding classes outside, and holding classes in larger spaces with greater air volume and air flow.

 Approved cleaning protocols have been put in place in all Division buildings.
 Custodial staff have been trained to identify high touch areas and to know how to clean, sanitize, and disinfect them.
 Soft furnishings that cannot be easily cleaned have been removed from classrooms and common areas.
+Our Public Health Inspectors have provided additional guidance to mark seating with an "x" to remind everyone to leave adequate space between them.
 More frequent cleaning protocols have been put in place with respect to washrooms, high traffic areas, and common areas.
 All schools have approved cleaning supplies as well as microfiber cloths that are sent to be laundered on behalf of staff.
 Staff will work with school principals to identify high touch surfaces within classrooms and learn how to wipe them down should it be necessary in the day.